j3k0/supercouch/README.md

 ## Considerations

-This query server is not sandboxed!
+* This query server is not sandboxed!
 Everything is possible from the view functions.
 Production ready?
 Only if you trust the people writing map functions and that nobody can insert a design document in your DB.
 That is an open door for privilege escalation.

-The operations supported by the SSET are a subset of sorted-set operations, running them in any order give the same result.
+* The operations supported by the SSET are a subset of sorted-set operations, running them in any order give the same result.
+* Emitting `SSET` operations is possible by using the `--emit-sset` flag when starting the supercouch query server.
+However this slows down view generation and uses resources.
+It might be used for debugging.
+* Deleted documents?
+They are not handled.
+  * For cleanup, you can use a prefix in the `database` field.
+  * Update the view to use a new prefix (it will be regenerated from scratch, omitting deleted documents).
+  * Update your app to access data from this prefix (better, store the "live" prefix in Redis, no app reload is needed).
+  * Flush all data from "SSet:OldPrefix*".

 ## License